dholroyd/adts-reader/README.md

 A Rust parser for the [Audio Data Transport Stream](https://wiki.multimedia.cx/index.php/ADTS) framing format used to carry encoded AAC audio data.

+👉 **NB** This is not an AAC decoder, nor is it able to parse the syntax of the AAC bitstream within the ADTS payload.

+This parser is _zero-copy_ for ADTS frames entirely contained within a given source `&[u8]` byte slice (copying will happen when an ADTS frame straddles the boundary from one source buffer to the next).

 Calling code should,
  - Provide an implementation of `AdtsConsumer` which will recieve callbacks as ADTS frame payloads are found
  - Pass buffers containing ADTS data into the `AdtsParser::push()` method